-Turkey’s parliament set to vote on Sweden’s NATO bid this week: Reports
+Turkey’s parliament approves Sweden’s NATO bid

 Sweden and Finland pursued a policy of military non-alignment during the Cold War era confrontation between Russia and the United States.

-However, Russia’s invasion of its western neighbour set off Europe’s biggest and most brutal land battle since World War II, upturning geopolitical calculations.
+However, Russia’s bloody invasion of its western neighbour upturned geopolitical calculations.

-Turkish President Recep Tayyip Erdogan’s resistance to Sweden’s NATO accession reflected his more nuanced stance towards Moscow.
+Erdogan’s resistance to Sweden’s NATO accession reflected his more nuanced stance towards Moscow.

 Ankara has profited from maintaining – and even expanding – trade with Russia while at the same time supplying Ukraine with drones and other essential arms.